JoelGrayson/Focus-for-Google-Docs/README.md

 Right-click the extension icon and select "Options" to open the Options page for configuring settings.

 Right-click the extension and select "Report a Bug" or "Feedback" to leave feedback.
 Thank you!

+Note: Chrome version of at least 102 is required.
+Before Chrome version 94, Focus does not work.